Here at The Draw Shop, we’ve always said that going viral is overrated.

 How do you get people to share it?
 You show the video to a relatively small group of “eager sneezers” / fans / brand advocates, whatever you want to call them, and let them spread it far and wide.
 And then, if your video is relevant and valuable (entertaining, useful, or both), there’s a good chance that these things will happen:

 - Viewers outside of your group of “eager sneezers” will like the video and share it, amplifying the message.
-People are more likely to spread a piece of content once they see that someone else has done it – that’s the magic of social proof!
+People are more likely to spread a piece of content on their social networks once they see that someone else has done it – that’s the magic of social proof!
 Or, you know, Catch-22 of social proof, if you’re feeling less than generous…

 - The initial helping of views, shares, and comments will bring your soon-to-be-viral video to the attention of search algorithms.
 If you’re thinking about how to make a YouTube video go viral, this is almost always the way it goes: a good number of early viewers + algorithmic boost = ever-increasing exposure.